MDunitz/DataExtractionHelpers/README.md

 # labdata

-Shared, **config-free** Google-Sheets extraction + astropy-units round-trip for the Orphan lab.
+Shared, **config-free** Google-Sheets extraction + astropy-units round-trip for the reproducible science work.
 Code only — no spreadsheet IDs, no credentials in the package (those live in the consumer).
 Implements the design in the design in claude_notes #340 / microbialCommunities #162.